 It’s pretty evident that understanding Salesforce License Pricing is not a cakewalk.
 Nevertheless, you can always prevent extra expenses in the licensing cost by following smart tips and using a portal.

-Our Salesforce Customer Portal for Dynamics 365 is a fully scalable and flexible customer portal solution for Salesforce.
+Our Salesforce customer portal is a fully scalable and flexible customer portal solution for Salesforce.
 It comes with robust ticket management, drag & drop builder, real-time notifications, access to unlimited customers, standard and custom object support, and more features that you seek in a portal.

 Our Salesforce-certified portal solution can help reduce Salesforce licensing cost and enhance the overall productivity as well.